Sisters: don't mess with them!

 "No one could have called Mr. Standen quick-witted, but the possession of three sisters had considerably sharpened his instinct of self-preservation." ~ Georgette Heyer, (1902-1974) a prolific historical fiction writer who specialized in the Regency era.

-Three Sisters - 12 X 18" watercolour and micron pen on Canson XL watercolour paper.
+Three Sisters - 12 X 18" watercolour and micron pen (mixed media) on Canson XL watercolour paper.

-Although we were only two girls and one boy in our household, the girls always stuck together no matter what the issue or problem might have been, and our unfortunate brother was caught in the middle, literally and figuratively.
+Although we were only two girls and one boy in our household, the girls always stuck together no matter the issue or problem.
+Our unfortunate brother was caught in the middle, literally and figuratively.

-So when I read about Mr. Standen and his "sharpened instinct of self-preservation", I laughed at the memories the quotation conjured up for me of my childhood, with my brother always in some sort of trouble at home, and the girls watching as fate or sometimes mom, meted out the consequences.
+So when I read about Mr. Standen and his "sharpened instinct of self-preservation", I laughed at the memories the quotation conjured up for me of my childhood.
+My brother was always in some sort of trouble at home, and the girls watched as fate or sometimes mom, meted out the consequences.